-Thank you for taking the time to read this article.
+Thank you for taking the time to read “Where does Tram 28 stop?
+All you need to know about Tram 28.”
 For more information on public transportation in Lisbon, try my article How to ride Lisbon’s trolleys, cable cars, elevators, and buses .

 You can also use public transportation to explore the area’s beaches.
 How to use public transportation to get to Lisbon’s beaches